History of Our Parish

 In January 1994 the Christian Science Church Building at 202 North Walnut Street in Webster, Texas was for sale and our Steering Committee quickly convened, inspected the building and put up earnest money to purchase the building.
 The deal was closed on January 24, 1994, and we took possession in time to celebrate the first Heretismoi Services (Salutations to the Theotokos) on March 18 and the subsequent Easter Services and Holy Week in our new church.

 By 1995 it became apparent that we needed additional space for after-church refreshments and for meetings of the various organizations of the community.
 The home behind the church on Henrietta Street, our Parish House, soon became available for rent and several years later a down payment for the purchase of the house was made possible through the most generous donation of the Cameron Foundation.
 In late 2004 the property on the left side of the church (Bruk Academy) became available.
 Our long range planners had considered this property as a critical element for the expansion of our community at our present site and when it became available a bid was quickly made on the property and accepted by the owners.
-This purchase brings us on step closer to achieving our vision of a Byzantine style Greek Orthodox Church in Webster, Texas.
+In 2011 two additional properties adjacent to the "Bruk Academy" property on Slossen Street became available.
+Our parish made the offer to the sellers (Jordon properties) and was accepted.
+All of our land holdings are completely mortgage free and ready for the next phase.
+These properties brings us much closer to achieving our vision of a Byzantine style Greek Orthodox Church in Webster, Texas.